wsargent/blindsight-groovy/README.md

 In this example, we'll use [Groovy](http://docs.groovy-lang.org/docs/latest/html/documentation/#jsr223) to evaluate a condition and return a boolean.
 If the groovy script changes, then the JVM picks it up and evaluates it without having to restart the JVM.

 The groovy script can execute arbitrary logic in the JVM, so it's powerful but may be a security risk.
 A [Tweakflow](https://twineworks.github.io/tweakflow/index.html) condition manager is also included, which runs a tightly controlled script that only allows computation on explicit inputs.
+The TweakFlow script additionally has an HMAC signature that ensures that scripts have not been tampered with.

 ## Main